fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 > The complete data structure that shows how you use these attributes is given at the end of this article.

-### Adhoc Attributes
+## Adhoc Attributes

-#### Rectangle
+### Rectangle

 Use the following attributes to create rectangular annotations:

 * Set the type of annotation by setting the `type` attribute value to `rectangle`.

-* Set the x coordinate of the starting position of the rectangular annotation with respect to the leftmost position (taken as zero) of the chart using the `x` attribute.
+* Set the x coordinate of the starting position of the rectangular annotation for the leftmost position (taken as zero) of the chart using the `x` attribute.

-* Set the y coordinate of the starting position of the rectangular annotation with respect to the topmost position (taken as zero) of the chart using the `y` attribute.
+* Set the y coordinate of the starting position of the rectangular annotation for the topmost position (taken as zero) of the chart using the `y` attribute.

-* Specify the x coordinate of the ending position of the rectangle with respect to the leftmost position (taken as zero) of the chart using the `toX` attribute.
+* Specify the x coordinate of the ending position of the rectangle for the leftmost position (taken as zero) of the chart using the `toX` attribute.

-* Specify the y coordinate of the ending position of the rectangle with respect to the topmost position (taken as zero) of the chart using the `toY` attribute.
+* Specify the y coordinate of the ending position of the rectangle for the topmost position (taken as zero) of the chart using the `toY` attribute.

 * Specify the radius of the edges of the rectangle, in pixels, using the `radius` attribute.
 Use it when you want to render the annotation as a rounded rectangle.